Common Potty Training Mistakes

 Early parenthood can be lonely, and it’s no wonder.
 Your previous way of life has dramatically changed, and you’re trying to navigate the responsibility of a newborn.
 You’re enduring both physical and emotional change, and it can feel like you’re the only one who’s struggling.
 While it’s okay to feel this way, know that you aren’t alone, and that everyone has good and bad days.

 This is why a support network is so important.
-You may like to build your network with professional support, such as an antenatal group or a healthcare professional, and some lighter relief, such as friends and family on speed dial for when you need a babysitter or a good laugh!
+You may like to build your network with professional support, such as a postnatal group or a healthcare professional, and some lighter relief, such as friends and family on speed dial for when you need a babysitter or a good laugh!

 Don’t be afraid of calling on your network when you need it.
 Ask for help, and know that doing so, you are learning how to be a better parent and enjoy this experience.